You can defer repayment

 When you are granted repayment deferral, the repayment period will be extended accordingly, and interest will be added for the months for which you do not pay.

-Any interest on overdue payments and reminder fees that are added to your loan will not be deleted, even if you defer repayment of your bill, but will be added to the next bill you are due to pay.
+Any interest on overdue payments and reminder fees that are added to your loan will not be deleted, even if you defer repayment of your invoice, but will be added to the next invoice you are due to pay.

 You will receive several more repayment deferrals if your interest is deleted